jharwell/sierra/docs/src/usage/run-time-tree.rst

 ..
 NOTE:: The above tree assumes that the :ref:`parallelism paradigm
           <tutorials/plugin/engine/config>` is ``per-exp``; if you select a
-          different paradigm, then the structure will look different.
+          different paradigm, then the structure will look slightly different.